limchiahau/merge-pdf/readme.md

 This script will merge the pdf's in input and place the output file in output.

+## Installation

+cd into the directory containing this script.
+Than run the commands below:

+> mkdir input output
+> pipenv install --ignore-pipfile

 ## Usage

+> pipenv shell
 > python main.py <filename>

 replace <filename> with the name of the output pdf.
 If filename is not given